Derrick White Player Props: Celtics vs. Cavaliers

-Derrick White's Boston Celtics match up versus the Cleveland Cavaliers at 7:30 PM ET on Wednesday.
+Derrick White and his Boston Celtics teammates will take the court versus the Cleveland Cavaliers on Monday at 7:00 PM ET.

-If you'd like to place a wager on White's props, we break down his available ones, providing some stats and trends, below.
+In this piece we'll dive into White's stats and trends, helping you make good predictions on prop bets.

 Derrick White Prop Bets vs. the Cavaliers